Frequently Asked Questions regarding Coronavirus Last Updated September 17, 2020

-Though the CDC has not advised against domestic travel, we are proactively working with all of our trip sponsors to postpone most trips through April 30.
+Though the CDC has not advised against domestic travel, we are proactively working with all of our trip sponsors to postpone all trips through August 31, 2020.
 If any changes are made to the dates you will be traveling, your sponsor will communicate these with you.
 We are committed to student safety and will not take anyone to a location that is not deemed safe for travel.
 As new information becomes available, we will not hesitate to make changes, if needed.

 We are working with schools where the school administration or the school board has put restrictions on travel on a case-by-case basis to adjust plans for future travel.
 Should the CDC recommend avoiding nonessential travel to a destination, alternative itineraries have been created, and the tour destination or date will be moved.